huggingface/transformers/docs/source/en/model_doc/open-llama.md

 <Tip warning={true}>

-This model differs from the [OpenLLaMA models](https://huggingface.co/models?search=openllama) on the Hugging Face Hub, which primarily use the [LLaMa](llama) architecture.
+This model differs from the [OpenLLaMA models](https://huggingface.co/models?search=openllama) on the Hugging Face Hub, which primarily use the [LLaMA](llama) architecture.

 </Tip>